astoryumw/NewsProject/README.md

 # NewsProject

-Using NewsAPI to search for articles from different sources based in criteria https://newsapi.org/docs
+Using NewsAPI to search for articles from different sources based on criteria https://newsapi.org/docs